telerik/winforms-docs/splitcontainer/building-advanced-layouts.md

 ![splitcontainer-building-advanced-layouts 003](images/splitcontainer-building-advanced-layouts003.png)

-*
-            The green panel in the center is with applied size restrictions.
+*The green panel in the center is with applied size restrictions.
-          *

-These settings are considered by both the layout engine and the splitter
-          logic, which will clamp the drag hint to visually emphasize on the restrictions.
+These settings are considered by both the layout engine and the splitterlogic, which will clamp the drag hint to visually emphasize on the restrictions.